LiaoPan/msqms/docs/source/index.rst

          .. div:: sd-font-normal

-            OPMQC workflows should be as minimal as possible to estimate the MSQMs score on the original data or their minimally processed derivatives.
+            MSQMs workflows should be as minimal as possible to estimate the MSQMs score on the original data or their minimally processed derivatives.

    .. grid-item::
       :columns: 12 12 12 6